ASVAB Paragraph Comprehension Study Guide

 When you're not practicing Paragraph Comprehension questions, you can help increase your score just by reading more.
 Start within your reading level and move up to more advanced literature.

 To start reading more, your public library is a great resource and will give you access to books, audiobooks, and workbooks!
-In addition, here are a few FREE websites and apps you can use as well:
+Here are a few FREE websites and apps you can use as well:

 Looking for ASVAB questions on paragraph comprehension?
-Register for this FREE ASVAB practice test to get started.
+Register for our FREE ASVAB practice test to get started.
 It includes automatic registration to a free weekly ASVAB class!
-Register below:

 Did you know that 8 out of 10 applicants fail the ASVAB on their first try?
 It's because they aren't prepared.
 Don't let that be you.